STORM-IRIT/Radium-Engine/doc/main.md

 The documentation is structured as follow:
  - \subpage basicsmanual : how to compile Radium and use it in your own project.
  - \subpage develmanual : general topics (e.g. coding conventions) and description of the concepts found in the API of Radium.
+ - \subpage usemanual : general topics when you want to use Radium-Engine bundle as a library for application and plugin development.

 *Note*: deprecated pages are marked with an *.